steder/giraffe/README.md

 `giraffe` is an image processing proxy with the immediate goal of being placed between an S3 bucket and a cloudfront distribution.

+`giraffe` allows you to store your high-quality original images on S3 and do any resizing, cropping, filters, etc on demand by simply adding query parameters to the URL for the original image.

 ### Overview of architecture:

 You store original images in an s3 bucket.
 Something like: